SteveJustin1963/Beach-Buggy-J-S-Kalita/README.md

 https://www.facebook.com/profile.php?id=100062982263301

 ## scan
-make a 3d scan and convert to mesh
+make a 3d scan and convert to mesh, see wiki

 ## cad/cam
 make a model

+## make a mould or mockup